Dibz15/wearable-biomarker-stack/README.md

 Everything runs in Docker, tested against [CasaOS](https://casaos.io/) but works with plain `docker compose` anywhere.

-**Is:** a data-ownership layer — your raw sensor data, your database, your dashboards and alerting rules.
+**Is:** a data-ownership layer.
+It's your raw sensor data, your database, your dashboards and alerting rules.
 **Isn't:** a polished consumer app.
-No fancy "readiness score" — the device itself computes a basic HRV baseline, and this stack otherwise gives you the raw trends to build on.
+No proprietary "readiness score".
+The device itself computes a basic HRV baseline, and this stack otherwise gives you the raw trends to build on.